 Primal Diet focuses on achieving optimal health, and part of a healthy lifestyle is exercise.
 While proper eating will help reduce weight and increase health, adding exercise will allow individuals to gain an optimal health status.

 Primal Diet is more than just a list of foods you can eat and a list of foods you cannot eat; it is a lifestyle that includes exercise to help an individual reach their optimal health.

 Primal Diet focuses on eating foods that would have been consumed by our ancestors (primitive humans) and recommends that an individual’s diet consist of fruits, vegetables, dairy products, and minimally processed foods.

-Primal Diet emphasizes eating foods as close to their natural state as possible but makes exceptions for the cooking of meat for safety reasons, but other foods like milk should be raw and unpasteurized.
+Primal Diet emphasizes eating foods as close to their natural state as possible but makes exceptions for meat cooking for safety reasons.
+Still, other foods like milk should be raw and unpasteurized.
 By following the primal food list, you can reach the best results for your health.
 Foods to eat include:

 - Dairy Products

 To gain the most benefits from the foods eaten, they should be consumed raw, and organic and fresh are the best products to purchase.
 While Primal Diet emphasizes consuming foods in their natural state, it does make an exception for meat or other items that need to be cooked for safety reasons.

 Just as important as the foods to eat, it is important to follow the food list for those you should avoid.
 For individuals who choose to follow the Primal Diet, listed below are foods to avoid: